Custom CSS Text Selection Color

 Summary

-will offer more advanced aesthetic options when browsers implement it.
+text-wrap: balance is more useful and supported for text wrapping in CSS.
+In the future, text-wrap: pretty will offer more advanced aesthetic options when browsers implement it.
 Both will make content on web pages more readable and look better.